Structured Data Capture

 • Where multiple answer choices were available, all permitted choices are exposed, with those that were and were not selected being made visually evident as appropriate based on the control type used.

-Depending on the tool performing the rendering, the controls allowing data capture might or might not be 'locked' as read-only
+Depending on the tool performing the rendering, the controls allowing data capture might or might not be 'locked' as read-only.
+(Note that some read-only controls (e.g. a multi-item dropdown) might not allow a user to see all selected items.)

 However, this approach is quite verbose.
 Displaying user instructions, non-selected answers, and non-answered questions may mean a great deal of scrolling will be necessary to read all answers.
-This approach can also create confusion about whether the user is in a mode of "form review" or "form data entry", and there's the possibility the user will unintentionally change data as part of the review process.
-Finally, this approach doesn't support any customization of the display to optimize it for data consumption, such as displaying different items on data review than were visible on data capture, or displaying content with different formatting, text, or order.
+This approach can also create confusion about whether the user is in a mode of "form static display" or "form data entry", and there is the possibility the user will unintentionally change data when reviewing the form.
+Finally, this approach does not support any customization of the display to optimize it for data consumption, such as displaying different items on data review than were visible on data capture, or displaying content with different formatting, text, or order.

 Answers Only